 Do do this.
 Don't do that.
 With all the pregnancy "advice" out there, it's hard to know what to believe — or whom to believe.
 But remember, every pregnancy is different, so follow your doctor's orders above anything else.

 Myth 1: Eat three healthy meals a day

 False!
-You should be eating six or seven small meals (every two to three hours).
-"Eating frequently and from various food groups will keep your blood sugar in a constant range, which is healthy for you and your baby," says Stuart Fischbein, M.D., coauthor of Fearless Pregnancy.
+You should be eating six or seven small, healhty meals (every two to three hours).
+"Eating frequently and from various food groups will keep your blood sugar in a constant range, which is healthy for you and your baby," says Stuart Fischbein, MD, coauthor of Fearless Pregnancy.
 Don't obsess about food and don't diet.
 What was good for you pre-pregnancy is good for you now.
-And yes, that includes an ice cream sundae with butterscotch sauce if you so desire.

 Daily nutrition checklist